 Consult With a Professional

 The source of water intrusion is not always obvious, which is why the first step in any restoration or rehab project should be consulting with professionals.
-Completing a forensic investigation will help find the root cause of the water intrusion and select the right type of remedial waterproofing approach to solving the issue.
+Completing a forensic investigation will help find the root cause of the water intrusion and help determine the right remedial waterproofing approach.

 Know the Building’s Construction